This week’s publication of the blog will include an update from the group’s last two visits on site; 26th February and 5th March 2022.

 Thursday 3rd March 2022 – Reaching out.

 On Thursday evening, in the function room of The Crown Inn, Greasbrough; Regular volunteers Chris and Mitch attended a meeting with Greasbrough Community Historical Society (GCHS) to show them a presentation introducing the group, the history of Hemingfield and what the future may hold.
+This is key new area of activity for us, hopefully post-pandemic lockdowns, it will enable us to share our stories with new audiences and arrange other activities as part of delivery on the aims of our Hemingfield’s Hidden History National Lottery Heritage Fund project.

-Along with the presentation, Chris and Mitch took a few pieces from our collection with them, that included:
+Along with the presentation, Chris and Mitch took a few pieces from our archive collection with them, that included:

 - Low Stubbin Employment Book